bdtinc/maskcam/README.md

 </p>

 This video stream gives a general demonstration of how MaskCam works.
 However, MaskCam also has other features, such as the ability to send mask detection statistics to the cloud and view them through a web browser.
 If you'd like to see these features in action, you'll need to set up an MQTT server, which is covered in the [MQTT Server Setup section](#mqtt-server-setup).

+If you encounter any errors running the live stream, check the [Troubleshooting](#troubleshooting-common-errors) section for tips on resolving errors.

 ### Setting Device Configuration Parameters
 MaskCam uses environment variables to configure parameters without having to rebuild the container or manually change the configuration file each time the program is run.
 For example, in the previous section we set the `MASKCAM_DEVICE_ADDRESS` variable to indicate our Nano's IP address.
 A list of configurable parameters is shown in [maskcam_config.txt](maskcam_config.txt).
 The mapping between environment variable names and configuration parameters is defined in [maskcam/config.py](maskcam/config.py).